-Now you can begin the steps of CPR.
-To begin chest compressions, place one hand over the other and interlock your fingers.
-Place your hands on the center of their chest, just below the breastbone, and straighten your arms.
-Press firmly at least two inches deep at a rate of 100 compressions per minute.
+Now, you can begin the steps of CPR.
+Place one hand over the other to start chest compressions and interlock your fingers.
+Place your hands on the center of the chest, just below the breastbone, straighten your arms, apply your whole body weight, and press firmly at least two inches deep with compressions at a rate of 100 to 120 per minute.
 Allow the chest to rise between compressions.

 Following chest compressions, you should begin giving rescue breaths.
 Ensure the airway is still open by tilting the head back and slightly lifting their chin.
 Also ensure to shut the nose shut and place your mouth afterward for rescue breaths.
 Make sure that their airway is open, blow into the victim’s mouth.
 Give two rescue breaths and watch their chest to see if it rises to ensure that their airway is open.
 If not, you may need to reposition the airway.

 However, it should be noted that many experts assert that rescue breaths may not be necessary for performing effective CPR.
 Hands-only CPR (where you only provide chest compressions) is an effective method of CPR and can be just as helpful as CPR with rescue breaths.
 Learn more about hands-only CPR here.